liyifo/SMRec/README.md

 This is the code repository for the paper "Significance-aware Medication Recommendation with Medication Representation Learning".

 ## Environment
+You can build the conda environment for our experiment using the following command:
 ```
 conda env create -f environment.yml
 ```